 The low-maintenance alternative to a natural lawn

 The days of bright green, plastic-looking artificial lawns are gone.
-Artificial grass is now more durable, less abrasive and is manufactured in such a way that it’s now difficult to tell the difference between it and the real thing.
+Artificial turf or fake grass is now more durable, less abrasive and is manufactured in such a way that it’s now difficult to tell the difference between it and the real thing.
 So if you're interested in less lawn maintenance and more garden games, let us take you through everything you need to know when shopping for artificial grass.

 Why choose artificial grass?

 Having a perfect, natural lawn can require quite a bit of work.
-As well as mowing, lawns may need to be regularly fed and watered, with weeds and moss removed regularly.
+As well as mowing, lawns may need to be routinely fed and watered, with weeds and moss removed regularly.
 And even doing all this may not lead to lush grass.

 Artificial grass is:

-- Low-maintenance - stop watering, feeding, weeding and mowing your lawn
+- low-maintenance - stop watering, feeding, weeding and mowing your lawn

-- Hard-wearing and durable
+- hard-wearing and durable

-- Long-lasting and fade-resistant
+- long-lasting and fade-resistant

-- Built to drain easily - it dries quickly so you won’t have to worry about sodden grass spoiling your plans
+- built to drain easily - it dries quickly so you won’t have to worry about sodden grass spoiling your plans

 Artificial grass features